 Alexandria Day Trip

-Greeks, Romans... the cultural legacy of Alexandria is evident in its monuments and archaeological sites.
-Experience this through this excursion from Cairo.
+Greeks, Romans... the cultural legacy of Alexandria can be seen in its monuments and archaeological sites.
+This excursion from Cairo allows for an immersion in the past.
 Day Trip Details.

 - 12 hours

-Greeks, Romans... the cultural legacy of Alexandria is evident in its monuments and archaeological sites.
-Experience this through this excursion from Cairo.
+Greeks, Romans... the cultural legacy of Alexandria can be seen in its monuments and archaeological sites.
+This excursion from Cairo allows for an immersion in the past.

 Day Trip Details

-At 6:30 AM, we will depart from Cairo to Alexandria, Egypt's key Mediterranean city.
+At 6:30 AM, we will depart from Cairo to Alexandria, the key Mediterranean city in Egypt.

-Our tour begins at the Qaitibay Citadel, constructed in the 15th century by Sultan Qaitibay, where the historic Lighthouse of Alexandria once stood and was later destroyed by earthquakes.
+The tour starts at the Qaitibay Citadel, a defensive complex built in the 15th century by Sultan Qaitibay, where the famous Lighthouse of Alexandria once stood.
+The lighthouse was destroyed by earthquakes, and its remains were used for the citadel's construction.

-Next, we will visit the Kom el Shoqafa Catacombs, featuring artwork that illustrates the blend of Egyptian and Greco-Roman cultures across three levels, including tunnels and galleries of the necropolis.
-Nearby, we will find Pompey's Pillar, the location of the former temple dedicated to the Greco-Egyptian God Serapis.
+Next, we visit the Kom el Shoqafa Catacombs, showcasing the fusion of Egyptian and Greco-Roman culture through relief artwork.
+We will explore its three levels consisting of passages, tunnels, and galleries with tombs.
+Nearby, we will find Pompey's Pillar, formerly associated with the temple of the Greco-Egyptian God Serapis.

-A lunch break will be included in central Alexandria, featuring a menu with fish and seafood rice.
-We will then visit The New Alexandria Library, inaugurated in 2002 as a tribute to the ancient library from the 3rd century BC.
-This modern cultural space is significant in the Eastern Mediterranean.
+After lunch in central Alexandria, featuring fish and seafood rice, we will visit The New Alexandria Library.
+This building, honoring the ancient library from the 3rd century BC, houses numerous papyrus scrolls and was reinaugurated in 2002, becoming an important cultural site in the Eastern Mediterranean.

-We will return to the hotels in Cairo after 12 hours.
+We will return to Cairo after 12 hours.

 The New Alexandria Library

-Note that the New Alexandria Library is closed on Fridays and open only in the morning on Saturdays, from 10 AM to 2 PM.
-On these days, we will visit the Abu al-Abbas al-Mursi Mosque and Ledge instead.
+Note that the New Alexandria Library is closed on Fridays and open on Saturdays only from 10 AM to 2 PM.
+If you visit on these days, we will go to the Abu al-Abbas al-Mursi Mosque and Ledge instead.

-The official guided visit to the New Alexandria Library is available in English, French, and Arabic.
+The official guided visit to the library is available in English, French, and Arabic.

-Children under 12 may not visit the library but can explore the Children's Museum.
+Children under 12 cannot enter the New Alexandria Library but can visit the Children's Museum.

 Prices